angeline-infosec/offensive-techniques-red-team-labs/Hacker's Holiday 2026/03-Complimentary.md

 ## Why this worked

-This one didn't require bypassing anything — the credentials I used were the exact same ones the app hands out to every single visitor by design.
+This one didn't require bypassing anything.
+The credentials I used were the exact same ones the app hands out to every single visitor by design.
 The actual failure was entirely on the AWS side, not the app logic:

 - **Unauthenticated identity pools are supposed to be low-trust by default.** Cognito absolutely supports handing out real, temporary AWS credentials to unauthenticated users — that's a legitimate pattern for things like anonymous analytics or public read access.
 The problem isn't that the pool has an unauth role; it's what that role is allowed to *do*.
 - **The IAM policy attached to the unauth role was scoped to the table, not to the operation or the record.** The app's own frontend code only ever calls `GetItem` on a specific `guest_id`.
 But IAM permissions don't inherit restrictions from how the frontend *intends* to use them — if the policy grants `dynamodb:Scan` (or a wildcard like `dynamodb:*`) on the table, anyone holding those credentials can call any DynamoDB action the policy allows, regardless of what the JS was written to do.